 Antonio Nores Martinez, a physician from Cordoba, Argentina, developed this breed in 1928, for use both as a hunting dog and guard dog.
 He used the Cordoba Fighting Dog to start with but he wanted a calmer dog, not a fierce fighter, so he crossed that breed with the Great Dane, Boxer, and many other breeds to get the type of dog he wanted.
 His family continued developing the breed after his death and the Argentine Mastiff was later recognized as a native breed of Argentina.

-These dogs are not fighters.
+These dogs are not fighters but are large and difficult to handle for some people.
 They have been selected to cooperate with other dogs during the hunt.
-They are, however, guard dogs, and will do what it takes to protect their home and family.
-Their unwillingness to accept strangers, who they might view as hostile, has led to so many places subjecting them to breed specific legislation.
+Back at the homestead they are known to be good guard dogs and will do what it takes to protect their home and family.
+Their unwillingness to accept strangers, who they might view as hostile, has led to so many places considering them dangerous and subjecting them to breed specific legislation.

 If you do decide to get one of these dogs there are several things to be careful of.
 About 10% of them have deafness, as do many white breeds.
 Some of them are affected with hip dysplasia.
 When purchasing a dog this big, medical expenses are high and normal expenses (like food) are going to be significant also.
 They also need a lot of space and a good fence, and you must be willing to take them for long walks.